-- infrastructure including local highways and digital connectivity
+- infrastructure including local roads, highways and digital connectivity

 - planning & housing

-- environment including waste, flood & water management, energy, natural capital, climate change
+- environment including waste, flood & water management, energy, natural capital

 How we operate

-We engage directly with central Government, senior civil servants and principal departments, contributing to select committees, advising on policy development and initiatives.
+We engage directly with central government, senior civil servants and principal departments, contributing to select committees, advising on policy development and initiatives.
 We also represent public sector interests across all our key areas.
 Our aim is to create healthier, sustainable and inclusive places.

-Although our members are predominantly from English authorities, we are closely affiliated with the County Surveyors’ Society (CCS) Wales, the Society of Chief Officers of Transport in Scotland (SCOTS) and the Department for Infrastructure Northern Ireland plus the London Environment Directors Network and Transport for London.
-Senior figures from the country organisations form part of ADEPT's Leadership Team.
+Although our members are predominantly from English authorities, we are closely affiliated with the County Surveyors’ Society (CCS) Wales, the Society of Chief Officers of Transport in Scotland (SCOTS) and the Department for Infrastructure Northern Ireland plus the London Environment Directors Network (LEDNet) and Transport for London.
+Senior figures from local authorities form part of ADEPT's Leadership Team.

 The Leadership Team retains its current constituency.
 That includes the President, Immediate Past President and three Vice Presidents – as company directors / legal members – along with the chairs of the Regional and Subject Boards, CCS Wales, SCOTS, the Department for Infrastructure Northern Ireland plus the CEO.
 Its role will be to continue to act as a consultative body, advising the Board of Directors on behalf of the wider membership.